1jayyaj1/connect4/README.md

 ## More Info

-Try to play against my pretty strong AI player. :) (no GUI so feel free to build one if you want!)
+Try to play against my pretty strong AI player. :) (no GUI so feel free to build one!)

 ## Technology